directus/directus/docs/extensions/installing-extensions.md

 ---
 contributors: Esther Agbaje
-description: Discover how to install extensions into your Directus project
+description: Discover how to install extensions into your Directus project.
 ---

 # Installing Extensions